Skip to main content

 Term

-The item you are describing e.g., user:ethan
+The item you are describing e.g., user:person

 Predicate